kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 The task was challenging - the congregation doubled in size within two years, requiring good, faithful work and setting high standards, particularly for preaching.
 Kees also grew in his preaching, and in his approach to life, growing into a

-In his preaching, and in his approach to life, Sietsma grew during this time into a dynamic Christian thinker and advocate with a keen understanding of modern people's needs.
+In his preaching, and in his approach to life, Kees grew during this time into a dynamic Christian thinker and advocate with a keen understanding of modern people's needs.

 He never shied away from work, taking on an enormous workload, but above all, he served with his whole heart, deeply grateful for the privilege God had given him to work for His Kingdom.
 From his perspective, even though he worked extremely hard, he felt he was only doing the absolute essentials.

 He remained first and foremost a minister, thoroughly enjoying his teaching duties (even travelling to Valkenswaard for this purpose), and had a particular interest in working with young people.
 He established a youth centre, initiated the formation of a men's association, and was heavily involved in evangelical work.

 His relationship with the church council was positive, partly because it represented such a diverse cross-section of the congregation, including people from various backgrounds and levels of education.
 There was a real momentum in the church's work and impact in his preaching.
-Sietsma left his mark on many people, nurturing a generation who gained a deep understanding of religious truth and the way of the Lord.
+Kees left his mark on many people, nurturing a generation who gained a deep understanding of religious truth and the way of the Lord.

 Despite this busy life, his study didn't suffer.
 He completed his doctoral examinations at the Free University[^free_university] on 7 Feb 1930, and three years later on 12 May 1933 he earned his PhD, with a thesis titled "Adolf von Harnack[^harnack], primarily as a Historian of Dogma".
 This thesis was a sturdy volume of over 500 pages, in three sections: the first covered Harnack's life, the second his principles, and the third his history of dogma.[^dogma]